Atypeaxel/AsukaBot/README.md

 Arguments | Definition
 --- | ---
 --sigma | Launch the bot in sigma mode (aka debug mode).
-This mode disable non debug events, such as modules and some commands.
+This mode disable non debug events, such as core.modules and some commands.
 Also activate debug console and authorize use of debug commands.
 --no-events | Disable all non system events, such as almost all ListenerAdapter() events.
 --invisible | Launch the bot in invisible mode.
 Can be used with `--sigma` for incognito debugging.